1zhanN/Linkedin-Clone/README.md

-# LinkedIn Clone
+# LinkedIn Clone (Landing Page)

 This is a complete responsive website clone of LinkedIn made using HTML, CSS, and JavaScript.
-It's a front-end website design project that replicates the appearance and some of the core features of the popular professional networking platform, LinkedIn.
+It's a front-end website design project that replicates the appearance of the popular professional networking platform, LinkedIn.

 ## Live Demo